-In this tutorial, you will learn how to:
+In this tutorial you'll learn how to:

-Evaluate your regulatory compliance using the Regulatory compliance dashboard
+- Evaluate your regulatory compliance using the regulatory compliance dashboard

-Improve your compliance posture by taking action on recommendations
+- Improve your compliance posture by taking action on recommendations

 If you don’t have an Azure subscription, create a free account before you begin.